nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 Examples:
-`add i/1234 n/”John Doe” p/87654321 e/john.doe@gmail.com a/”John Street, block 1234, #01-01”`
+`add i/S7812345X n/John Doe p/87654321 e/john.doe@gmail.com a/John Street, block 1234, #01-01`

+#### Notes:

-Do note that the personal information of the patient does not have to be entered in any particular order.
+- Personal information of the patient does not have to be entered in any particular order.
+- `NAME` and `ADDRESS` will be auto-capitalized for every word from user input.
+- `EMAIL` must be in the following format:
+    - any number of alphanumeric characters
+    - followed by an `@`
+    - followed by any number of alphanumeric characters
+    - followed by a `.`
+    - followed by any number of alphanumeric characters
+    - eg. jimbob@maximillion.com
+- `PATIENT_IC` must be in the following format:
+    - 1st character must be one of the alphabets: S,T,F,G or M.
+    - 2nd-8th characters must comprise digits 0-9, repetition allowed.
+    - 9th character must be an alphabet: A-Z.
+    - Alphabets will be auto-capitalized.
+The input alphabets therefore non-case-sensitive.

 ### Delete a patient: `delete`